ahmadsandy34/Medpoint-CMS/README.md

 # Introduction

-This is the front-end web side development repository for Medpoint System
+This is the front-end web development repository for Medpoint System

 # Technology